-Cliff Woitena began his career with the League City Police Department in 1999 and currently holds the rank of Lieutenant.
+Cliff Woitena began his career with the League City Police Department in 1999 and currently holds the rank of Captain.
 Prior to joining League City, Cliff spent two years as a police officers with the Pasadena ISD Police Department.
 From 1992 to 1996, Cliff served in the infantry of the United States Marine Corps.

 In addition to his role as the Training Division Supervisor, Cliff is also assigned as the Commander of League City’s SWAT unit.
 Cliff holds numerous instructor certifications and serves as a primary instructor in the areas of firearms, patrol/SWAT tactics, use of force and high-risk operations.
 Cliff teaches nationally for the Advanced Law Enforcement Rapid Response Training Center and the Safariland Training Group.
 Cliff values training and believes it is an honor to be allowed to serve as an instructor for his fellow officers.